 Jim Rhode, Chairperson

-After surviving a severe motor vehicle accident in early 2007, Jim’s first-hand experience of patient care in all three of Saskatoon’s hospitals has inspired him to give back to the system that cared for him.
+After surviving a severe motor vehicle accident in early 2007, Jim's first-hand experience of patient care in all of Saskatoon's hospitals has inspired him to give back to the system that cared for him.

 Colleen Christensen, Vice Chairperson